The Labor of Art and the Art of Labor: Christopher Benton on His First Exhibition in Al Ain

 Published on November 7th, 2021

-On the day of the closing of “Worked (So and So and On On and So On and So On),” Christopher Benton reflects in the following interview on the exhibition that took place between August and October in Al Ain, UAE, at the Art Space in Al Jimi Mall.
+On the day of the closing of “Worked (So and So and On On and So On and So On),” Christopher Benton reflects on the exhibition that took place between August and October in Al Ain, UAE, at the Art Space in Al Jimi Mall.
 I had the pleasure to meet Christopher virtually as he is currently in the United States for his MS in Art, Culture, and Technology at the Massachusetts Institute of Technology with the support of the Salama Bint Hamdan Al Nahyan Foundation.
 Based in the UAE, Christopher is the recipient of several awards and residencies and this exhibition is one of the final products of his Residency at the Cultural Foundation in Abu Dhabi.
 Recently, he has been selected to be one of the artists representing the UAE art scene at the Abu Dhabi Art fair in November.
 In the interview, Christopher addresses issues of labor and materiality in his art practice and discusses “Worked (So and So and On On and So On and So On),” which is his first exhibition solely dedicated to sculptural artworks.
 Although focused on materials, a recurrent theme in Christopher’s practice, the exhibition will “live forever in the public imagination, as the image in jpg.”
 Paraphrasing his words, the artworks acquire multiple lives inside and outside the exhibition space and the digital pictures will remain evidence of the artworks, even becoming artworks themselves.
 I found in Christopher’s views on labor, repurposing, and the value of art-work a compelling argument that imbues the artworks on display and resonates greatly with contemporary societies around the world.

 Niccolo Acram Cappelletto: So I start with the first question, which is regarding the title of the exhibition “Worked (So and So and On On and So On and So On).”
 What is your relationship with “work” in general as a concept?
 Why this title and what do you think of the work both as the final art object, but also the labor process that goes into it?

 Christopher Benton: Thank you, that's a really great question.
 My practice is mostly situated around questions of labor and how everyday people make their way in this neoliberal society that dominates us.
-Labor issues particularly come into focus in a place like the United Arab Emirates, where the majority of the citizenry immigrants who are here for work opportunities.
+Labor issues particularly come into focus in a place like the United Arab Emirates, where the majority of the citizenry are immigrants who are here for work opportunities.
 A lot of the global issues that you see, as a result of capitalism, really come into glaring focus through individual stories here in the Emirates.
 I wanted the title to directly reference labor so that people have that framework in mind when they come to visit the show.
 Then the subtitle of it, “So, and so and on and on and so on and so on.”
 I think it was more about creating an intersectional potentiality, where people thought about their own labor.
 I think it's easy for the middle-class not to think about working-class issues as their own.
 I vocalize a lot of the stories that I tell about the Emirates through the working class, but I want people who come to see this exhibition to remember that the issues of the working class are the same issues that they deal with every day.

 Labor issues particularly come into focus in a place like the United Arab Emirates, where the majority of the citizenry are immigrants who are here for work opportunities.